 - An online forum for tree-focused discussions.

 In April 2011, The Morton Arboretum launched ArbNet and arbnet.org, an interactive community of arboreta that is designed to support the common purposes and interests of tree-focused public gardens.
 The ArbNet Arboretum Accreditation Program which establishes specific standards of professional practice and offers four levels of accreditation.
 In tandem, we created the Morton Register of Arboreta – a list and database of arboreta and other public gardens that have a substantial focus on woody plants.

-“Individuals and organizations have long sought definitions, standards, and means of establishing an official or legitimate arboretum,” according to Dr. Gerard T. Donnelly, President and CEO of The Morton Arboretum, which sponsors and coordinates ArbNet.
+“Individuals and organizations have long sought definitions, standards, and means of establishing an official or legitimate arboretum,” according to Dr. Gerard T. Donnelly, past President and CEO of The Morton Arboretum, which sponsors and coordinates ArbNet.
 “No other national or international program of accreditation exists that is specific to arboreta,” he said.